 Thus, net profit is $5.5

-Now divide this net profit by the revenue or price of the product.
+Now divide this net profit by the revenue or price of the product to calculate sales margin:

 5.5/25 = 22%